gooofy/aqb/help/RefAmiga.md

 	SOUND STOP [channel]

-Stop audio output on the specified channel (or all channels, if not specified).
+stop audio output on the specified channel (or all channels, if not specified).
 Further audio requests will be queued until SOUND START is used to resume playback.

 Warning: program execution will be blocked if sound output is stopped and